Damian-Emmanuel/alx-low_level_programming/0x01-variables_if_else_while/README.md

-program that prints the alphabet in lower case, followed by a new line
+program that prints the alphabet in lowercase, and then in uppercase, floowed by a newline